fdformula/MathlyLua/IDE - Lite XL/readme.md

 Mathly included and integrated.
 Run [7zip](https://7-zip.org/) to extract it to C:\ (the root directory of the C drive). <em>Do not change the name of the folder, `C:\cygwin`</em>.

-&rArr; Linux users?
-For most Linux distributions, download the file, `lite-xl-*-for-mathly-linux.tar.gz`.
-For other distributions like Fedora, download the file, `lite-xl-*-for-mathly-linux-RARE.tar.gz`.
-Expand the downloaded file and refer to the included file, `note.txt`, for other steps.
+&rArr; Linux users may download the file, `lite-xl-2.1.8-for-mathly-linux.tar.gz`.
+Run `tar xfz lite-xl-2.1.8-for-mathly-linux.tar.gz` and refer to the included file, `lite-xl-2.1.8-for-mathly-linux.tar.gz/note.txt`, for further steps.

-&rArr; MacOS users?
-Download the file, `lite-xl-*-for-mathly-macos-intel.tar.gz`.
-Expand the downloaded file and refer to the included file, `note.txt`, for other steps.

 `Note`: [CudaText](https://github.com/fdformula/MathlyLua/tree/main/IDE%20-%20CudaText) is another very good "IDE" for Lua + Mathly.